ST10185940/ST10185940/README.md

 <h2 align="center">
-    A Software Dev
+      Code Conjerer || Software Dev Aspirant
 </h2>

 <div align="center">

     I'm in the final year of my Comp Sci Degrea.

-    I mostly work on desktop apps and back-ends ,and will be looking into mobile apps soon.
+    I mostly work on desktop apps and back-ends and will be looking into mobile apps soon.

     🔭 I’m currently working on an employee management system

-    🌱 I’m currently learning Docker and AWS
+    🌱 I’m currently learning Everything

 </div>